zelihainan/VM/README.md

 - Each artifact is placed in a fixed position within the scene using individual transformation matrices.

 ## 3. Realistic Lighting System
-- A global directional light provides base illumination for the room.
+- A main directional light positioned above the scene provides uniform base illumination simulating sunlight or overhead lighting.
+- Two point lights, located on the sides of the room, contribute to ambient lighting by emitting light in all directions within a limited radius.
-- Each artifact is illuminated by a separate spotlight with configurable properties (direction, cutoff angle, attenuation).
+- Each of the five artifacts is illuminated by a dedicated spotlight with adjustable parameters (direction, cutoff angle, and attenuation).
-- Lighting is implemented in the fragment shader using the Phong lighting model.
+- All lighting computations are implemented in the fragment shader using the Phong lighting model (ambient, diffuse, specular).
-- Spotlight activation is dynamic and can change based on robot interaction.
+- Spotlights can be dynamically toggled through the user interface and respond to robot proximity during scanning interactions.

 ## 4. Autonomous and Manual Robot Navigation
 - A robot model created in Blender is integrated into the scene and can navigate through the environment.